 Moralists might be disappointed that humans are not much more trustworthy than swallows.
 Some might argue that cheating reflects the moral depravity of modern times.
 They would be mistaken.
 Stone-Age infidelity was a recurrent problem.
 Indeed our sexual anatomy, physiology, and behavior were explicitly designed to confront this issue.

 Male private parts hint at the sexual antics of ancestral women.
 Comparatively large testicles produce fairly large volumes of semen.
 This served to dislodge the seminal deposits left by previous lovers in a woman's vagina.
-Upon reuniting after a separation men also produce a larger emission.
+Upon reuniting after a separation, men also produce a larger emission.
 Even the shape of the human penis with its large glans and prominent coronal ridge seems designed to scoop out rival sperm (3).
 If men are adapted for sperm competition, this implies that ancestral women were fooling around.
 To be specific, they must frequently have had sex with more than one partner within the five-day time frame that sperm remains viable in the reproductive tract.

 Some peculiarities of the female orgasm also suggest that it may allow promiscuous women to unconsciously favor the sperm of one man over another.
 To begin with, orgasm occurs more often among women who have many sexual partners and a stronger sex drive.
 Orgasm draws semen up into the reproductive tract thereby favoring the chances that the man who has recently ejaculated will win the race to fertilize the egg (4).

 Women prefer physically attractive men as extramarital lovers.
 Because attractive men are more sexually exciting, cheating women are more likely to reach orgasm during their extramarital coitus than they are during marital intercourse.
-Translation: they are shopping for good genes and bias the chances of being impregnated by their extramarital partner rather than the husband.
+Translation: They are shopping for good genes and bias the chances of being impregnated by their extramarital partner rather than the husband.

 Wives who conduct extramarital relationships today continue a very ancient practice.
 We do not know exactly how many cheated in the Stone Age.
-Yet, the number and complexity of adaptations for sperm competition in men and women suggests it was possibly as common for humans as for barn swallows.
+Yet, the number and complexity of adaptations for sperm competition in men and women suggest it was possibly as common for humans as for barn swallows.

 Ethnographic descriptions of hunter-gatherer societies point to the same conclusion.
 Some hunter-gatherer women entertained dozens of sexual partners in the course of their lives (5).
 They did so despite a great deal of sexual violence and personal tragedy.

 Stone Age infidelity happened!
-We should care because we have inherited the sexual propensities as our ancestors.
+We should care because we have inherited sexual propensities from our ancestors.
 Suspected infidelity remains the single biggest cause of severe violence against women everywhere and it often precipitates divorce.
 Interest in having numerous sexual partners varies greatly around the world.
 The reasons may surprise you, as detailed in a future post.

 1. Barber, N. (2002).
 The science of romance: Secrets of the sexual brain.
 Amherst, NY: Prometheus.